LinkedIn is one of those social networks you may feel a bit unsure about.

 16. Not asking for endorsements or recommendations.
 These are the things that can greatly boost your LinkedIn reputation.
 A good recommendation tells people that you are a trust-worthy expert.

-17. Not sharing rich media (i.e. links, videos, infographics, slideshare etc.) LinkedIn now allows videos and photos.
+17. Not sharing rich media (i.e. links, videos, infographics, SlideShare etc.) LinkedIn allows you to add videos and photos that link to a portfolio of your work.
 Take advantage!
 It’s an engaging, fun way to attract people to your profile!

 18. Not joining the right groups.
 This is similar to the people you choose to connect with.
 The groups you choose to join, are visible on your profile.
 Make sure they’re relevant to your industry and reputable.